Kotlin/KEEP/proposals/KEEP-0458-power-assert-explanation.md

 # Use Cases

-We're excited to share that everything you've read up to this point is ready for experimentation in the upcoming Kotlin 2.4.0-Beta2 release!
+We're excited to share that everything you've read up to this point is available in Kotlin 2.4.0-Beta2!
 Some things may change before the final 2.4.0 release, but if you want to try this new version of Power-Assert today, all you need to do is add the new runtime library dependency to your project.

 ```kotlin
 plugins {